 New and Redevelopment Projects

 The City requires post-construction BMPs, otherwise known as Treatment Control BMPs (TCBMPs), through the development review process.
 Refer to the City's Best Management Practices (BMP) Design Manual for specific guidance on the selection and sizing criteria for TCBMPs.
 Once construction has been completed, the City continues to track and enforce operation and maintenance following project completion.
+The BMP Design Manual, Appendix E is a good resource for maintenance needs and procedures.
+Here is a direct link to a list of approved plantings.

 Development Submittal Package: